vamise/fyfy-payment-gateway/README.md

 SOLANA
 NAFTY

-WHY CHOOSE FYFYPAY?
+## WHY CHOOSE FYFYPay?

-FyfyPay has no setup fees, no monthly fees, no hidden costs!
+FYFYPay has no setup fees, no monthly fees, no hidden costs!
 Earnings are transferred to your wallet immediately.